shadowezz/Productiv/docs/DeveloperGuide.md

 * `Deliverable`  - its `Deadline`'s `LocalDateTime` value

 The combining is done by applying polymorphism; `Deliverable` and `Meeting` implement the interface `TimeEvent`.
-The following class diagram demonstrates the above-mentioned implementation.
+The following class diagram demonstrates the above-mentioned polymorphism.
 ![TimeEventClassDiagram](images/TimeEventClassDiagram.png)

 Meanwhile, the ordering is facilitated by the [Auto-sort feature](#auto-sort-feature).